-Module 1 should contain all administrative documents (for example application forms and certifications), labeling, general correspondence and annexes (environmental assessments and overseas evaluation reports) as needed.
+Module 1 should contain all administrative documents (for example, application forms and certifications), labelling, general correspondence and annexes (environmental assessments, and overseas evaluation reports), as needed.
 Documents should be organized in the order listed below.
-Generally, all of the documents in module 1 other than the annexes can be provided in a single volume.
-The annexes to the module should be submitted in separate volumes.
+Generally, all of the documents in Module 1, other than the annexes, can be provided in a single volume.